aurelienrb/articles/win32cpp/exposing-cpp11-interface-from-win32.md

 The Windows API is a C programming interface isn't it?
 That doesn't prevent it to be object oriented.
 And actually many programmers are aware of that aspect of the library through the use of C++ layers built on top of it.
 But if Win32 is really object oriented, could we not use it directly in C++ without requiring any intermediate layer?
 This article explores how to tweak the API in that way.
 ---

-# Win32 revisited - How to expose a modern C++11 interface from a 30 years old API
+# Win32 revisited - Exposing a C++11 interface from a C library designed 30 years ago

 ## Introduction